Should You Call Your Ex To Get Back Together?

 In reflecting back on your relationship with your ex, you might also consider whether there was compatibility in your values, goals, and hopes for the future.
 For example, maybe one ex-partner envisioned having children one day and the other did not.
 It can be easy to forget about these kinds of differences, especially if you still care for the other person; however, it is important to make sure there is alignment in what each individual wants from a partnership.

 Also, you might reflect and call on memories to see whether your ex-partner was receptive to meeting your needs.
-Were you able to have open discussions around what allows each of you to feel loved and safe within the relationship?
+Were you able to have open discussions about what allows each of you to feel loved and safe within the relationship?
 Was your ex-partner willing to put in the effort required to meet your needs?
 According to relationship expert John Gottman, each person having their core needs met is essential for a partnership to thrive.
 If your ex-partner was not attuned to your needs, or willing to make changes to better fulfill your needs, this could signal that returning to the relationship may not prove fulfilling in the long run.

 Talk to a neutral family member or friend and ask them to give you a summary of your relationship from their point of view.
 Then sit down and do your own review.
 Write out a condensed version of your relationship from start to finish as if you were writing it for someone who doesn't know you to read.
 By doing so, you'll see the bigger picture and can decide if moving forward with the phone call is even worth it.